Rehearsal and Performance Guidelines

 Specific to Faculty only, and not CCM students.
 Pursuant to University code of Conduct 3361:10-17-03 Sec (I) ( Pg 7 )

-CCM Digital Recording Services is an in-house video production entity that plans a season of live streams, promotional videos, short documentaries, and performance recordings for use on CCM’s official YouTube channel and other venues.
-The program is planned in collaboration with directors and faculty and will be public information at the start of every semester.
+CCM Recording Productions (Formerly CCM Digital) is an in-house video production entity that plans a season of promotional videos, short documentaries, and performance recordings for use on CCM’s official YouTube channel and other venues.
+The program is planned in collaboration with directors and faculty.
 It is subject to change as needed.
+CCM Recording Productions Services are available ONLY for CCM faculty, staff, and students.

-Video recordings outside of the pre-selected season can be requested by filling out the CCM Digital Recording Services Request form.
+Video recordings outside of the pre-selected season can be requested by filling out the CCM Recording Productions Request form.
 Because of limited resources, not all requests can be honored, and ensembles are permitted to hire an outside vendor at the department’s expense.

-CCM Digital Recording Services are available ONLY for CCM faculty, staff and students.
+CCM Recording Productions are available ONLY for CCM faculty, staff and students.

 Projects Not for Public Release